 |Death: ||May 19, 1915|

-A native of Malta, Fr.
-Salvator Emmanuel Anastasi held the title of Preacher General.
-The Cemetery incorrectly lists his name as Anastasia.
+Maltese born Father Salvator Emmanuel Anastasi held the title of Preacher General.
+The cemetery incorrectly lists his name as Anastasia.

-Born in Valletta, Malta, to Karmenu Anastasi and Filomena Grima, on August 27, 1871, Salvu Anastasi joined the Order of Friars Preachers at the Convent in Rabat on November 27, 1887, receiving the Religious Name of Emmanuel.
+Born in Valletta to Karmenu Anastasi and Filomena Grima, on August 27, 1871, Salvu Anastasi joined the Order of Friars Preachers at their convent in Rabat on November 27, 1887, receiving the religious name of Emmanuel.

-A renowned Orator, Anastasi was assigned to the Convent of Vittoriosa.
-Shortly afterwards, he was named Vice - Parish Priest in Sicily.
-Along the years, he visited various parts of Italy and Northern Africa, establishing a name as a zealous Preacher.
-An exemplary Friar, known for his charities and cheerful character, he was very well known among the Maltese and Italian immigrants across the named countries.
-His popularity stretched even towards Constantinople, which he also visited as a Preacher.
+A renowned orator, Anastasi was assigned to the priory of Vittoriosa.
+Shortly afterwards, he was named vice-parish priest in Sicily.
+Along the years he visited various parts of Italy and Northern Africa, establishing a name as a zealous preacher.
+An exemplary friar, familiar for his charities and cheerful character, he was very well known among the Maltese and Italian immigrants across the named countries.
+His popularity stretched even towards Constantinople which he also visited as a preacher.

 New York, USA